yinuo-136/DungeonGame/README.md

 - Wed 20 Jul 6pm - Removed redundant `hydra_spawn_rate` config field from the spec because hydra will not spawn from a spawner.
 - Wed 20 Jul 11pm - Fix description for `buildable` fields in `DungeonResponse`
 - Wed 20 Jul 11pm - Fix description for building `midnight_armour`
+- Thu 21 Jul 10pm - Clarify adjacent as being cardinally adjacent in description for logical entities

 ## 1. Aims